chapel-lang/chapel/doc/rst/language/spec/arrays.rst

 the existing value in ``A`` when indices overlap.

 .. index::
-   single: arrays;predefined functions
-   single: predefined functions;arrays
-   single: functions;arrays;predefined
+   pair: arrays; predefined functions
+   seealso: functions; predefined functions
 .. _Predefined_Functions_and_Methods_on_Arrays:

 Predefined Routines on Arrays